zeroknowledgediscovery/zedwiki/Home.md

 ## [[How To Edit This Wiki]]

+Documentation on how to edit a gollusm wiki.
+Please review befor adding pages

 ## [Projects](project/Readme.md)

+Brief secription of current projects

 ## [Reading List](reading/Readme.md)

+A reading list.
+Please add to this as you see fit.

 ## [Development Notes](development/Readme.md)

+Any tribal knowledge acquired and needed for any development task.

 ## [Code Snippets](methods/Readme.md)

+Useful code snippets that you keep reusing

 ## [General Notes](notes/Readme.md)

+Notes

 ## [Journal Info for authors](journals/Readme.md)

+Information on guidelines, page limits, formatting etc.

 ## [Dataset Links](datasets/data.md)

+Datasets that are often used in the lab

 ##  [[project/ZeD Projects]]